 The best places in California need preserving.
-South Environmental uses the latest technologies and best science available to further the conservation and preservation of natural and cultural resources in Southern California while helping our clients obtain their project goals and objectives.
+South Environmental is a certified Women Business Enterprise (WBE) and Small Business Enterprise (SBE).
+We use the latest technologies and best science available to further the conservation and preservation of natural and cultural resources in Southern California while helping our clients obtain their project goals and objectives.
 Our firm builds close relationships with agencies and organizations whose missions align with ours, and we assist with the planning and implementation of projects dedicated to the preservation and conservation of California’s natural areas and rare species.
 We build trust and lasting relationships with our project partners based on a mutual passion for preserving California’s native areas and historic resources.

 Our team of technical experts includes a Certified Wildlife Biologist, Urban Forester, Certified Arborists, Registered Professional Archaeologist, Architectural Historian, GIS Analysts, and Data Scientists that ensure the quality and strength of our science.
 We understand how to efficiently move projects through complicated permitting processes, saving our clients time and money by producing polished and professional work products that balance project goals with federal, state, and local agency requirements.